 TERM DEFINITION American Indian A Household containing at least one person enrolled in a federally Household recognized tribe.
 Annualized Gross Gross monthly income multiplied by 12.
-(See Chapter 2 of this Income Procedural Manual.)
+(See Chapter 3 of this Income Procedural Manual.)
 Application for Funds The application for funds prepared by an Administrator and submitted in response to the Single Family RFP as accepted in writing or electronically by Minnesota Housing including any conditions, restrictions or limitations contained in the Agreement.
-Bond Proceeds Proceeds of Minnesota Housing's State Appropriation Bonds (Housing Infrastructure) that are disbursed by Minnesota Housing to the Administrator as a deferred, 0 percent interest loan for the acquisition of, demolition on, or Utility Connections on Land owned or to be owned by a Community Land Trust.
+Bond Proceeds Proceeds of Minnesota Housing's State Appropriation Bonds (Housing Infrastructure) that are disbursed by Minnesota Housing to the Administrator as a deferred, 0 percent interest loan for the acquisition, construction and rehabilitation of Qualified Dwelling Units; and for the acquisition of Land and demolition and Utility Connections related to Land owned by or to be owned by a Community Land Trust.
 Bond Proceeds Loan A deferred, 0 percent interest loan made by Minnesota Housing to the Administrator from Bond Proceeds for the purposes set forth in the Agreement.
-Borrower A person who is obligated to repay a Deferred Loan, typically under an Impact Fund Mortgage Note, and is a member of a Household.
-Co-Signer A person who is obligated to repay the underlying mortgage loan (signer of the mortgage note) but who is not in title to the subject Property and has not signed the mortgage deed.
-Community Land A private, non-profit organization that is designated a Section 501 Trust (CLT) (c) (3) tax-exempt organization and that is authorized to acquire Land to be leased for owner-occupied single family housing for low- and-moderate-income persons or families and that meets the criteria set forth in Chapter 3 of this Procedural Manual.
-CLT Project A Project on Land that is owned or to be owned by a Community Land Trust and leased to one or more members of a Household.
+Borrower A person who is obligated to repay a Deferred Loan, typically under an Impact Fund (Balloon) Loan Note, and is a member of a Household.
+Co-Signer A person who is obligated to repay the underlying mortga (signer of the mortgage note) but who is not in title to the subject Property or Qualified Dwelling Unit and has not signed the mortgage deed.
+Community Land A private, non-profit organization that is designated a Section 501 (c) Trust (3) tax-exempt organization and that is authorized to acquire Land to be leased for owner-occupied single family housing for low-and- moderate-income persons or families and that meets the criteria set forth in Chapter 3 of this Procedural Manual.
 CRV Minnesota Housing's Community Revitalization Program, now known as the Community Homeownership Impact Fund Program.
-Deferred Loan A 30-year non-amortizing, zero percent or low- interest deferred loan funded by Impact Fund Dollars that is made to a Household or to an Administrator that must be repaid to the extent provided in the Agreement and Chapter 6 of this Procedural Manual.
+Deferred Loan A 30-year non-amortizing, zero interest deferred loan funded by Impact Fund Dollars that is made to a Household or to an Administrator that must be repaid to the extent provided in the Agreement and Chapter 6 of this Procedural Manual.
 Deferred Loan Funds Funds reserved by Minnesota Housing for use by the Administrator to provide Deferred Loans to Households for Affordability Gap Financing or Owner-Occupied Rehabilitation.

-Developer Fee The total cumulative payment accruing to the Administrator, Processing Entity and any affiliate of the Administrator or Processing Entity for development services performed in a New Construction or Acquisition, Rehabilitation, Resale Project , as described in Section
+Developer Fee The total cumulative payment accruing to the Administrator, Processing Entity and any affiliate of the Administrator or Processing Entity for development services performed in a New Construction or Acquisition, Rehabilitation, Resale Project.